uladzislaukk/Java/README.md

-# education_projects
+# Java
-Repository with my education applications.
+Repository with my projects on Java.